sujin2f/paper/doc/conclusion_en.md

 <p align="center"><strong>Time Dilation in Ether-Sparkle</strong><br>Time is a property of sparkle, and it can be changed by its surrounding ether.</p>

-In this way, the time dilation can be explained clearer.
-In different inertial frame, in different gravity, the speed of sparkle will be changed, and it is related its time.
-The time is not in our universe.
-We, the matter, has the time.
-Each sparkle might have different time due to the ether's weight.
-This may be the reason that the atomic clock is so accuracy.
+In this way, the time dilation can be explained more clearly.
+In a different inertial frame, in different gravity, the speed of the sparkle will be changed, and it is related to its time.
+Time is not in our universe.
+We, the matter, have the time.
+Each sparkle might have a different time due to the ether's weight.
+This may be the reason that the atomic clock is so accurate.
 An atom has its own time.
 Time is the part of an atom.

 ### Hypothesis of the Hypothesis (2): Entanglement is divided ether?